wireapp/wire-server/docs/developer/federation-api-conventions.md

     this request has authority on, like a conversation got created, or a message is sent, then use the second format like `on-conversation-created` or `on-message-sent`
-- Path segment number 3 (so `/federation/not-this/but-this-one`), must only be used in exceptional circumstances, like when there needs to be the same path in brig and galley, e.g. `on-user-deleted`.
-In this case use the third segment to express the difference.
-For `on-user-deleted` we came up with `on-user-deleted/connections`for brig and `on-user-deleted/conversations` for galley.